plotdb/form/README.md

    - `set-config(cfg)` - use `cfg` as the config to use when calling `op.verify`
      - config is reset to default value if `cfg` is omitted.
    - `verify(v)` - verify a given value `v` based on the `op` and `config` set.
+   - `serialize()` - return a serialized term that can be used to reconstruct a term object.

 ## form.block